Virginia becomes first Southern state to legalize marijuana

 Lawmakers had no veto overrides to consider this year.
 Northam took action on 552 bills from the 2021 session and didn’t veto any, according to his office.

-The Senate met at a science museum during the pandemic to allow for greater social distancing.
+The Senate met at a science museum that’s been the chamber’s host venue during the pandemic to allow for greater social distancing.

 That chamber also welcomed its newest member, Republican Sen. Travis Hackworth, who won a special election held last month to fill the seat of the late Sen. Ben Chafin.
 Chafin died in January after contracting COVID-19.